itzyongan/asia-minecraft-servers/README.md

-## List of 1.9 PvP Asian Servers for Duels and FFA (Cracked & Premium)
+## List of 1.9 Asia PvP Servers for Duels and FFA (Cracked & Premium)

 **Duels** (Premium)
 - as.catpvp.xyz